dataloop-ai-apps/faas-ocr-demo/README.md

 - Export the JSON file that contains the annotation data

 Good luck and please leave stars or feedback letting us know how things went for you.

+If you’re feeling confident in your new found knowledge, _and we hope you are_, feel free to sumit create a branch and update the code to do something additional or unique.
+When ready, submit a pull request and we’ll do a quick code review, run it through our test harness, and give you feedback.

+If all looks good **including your documentation that accompanies your submission** we’ll approve the merge or post the branch as a separate repository.
+Your documentation will help us determine what path is best for your code, so please don’t skip this step.